 Once you get to the island, there's no shortage of things to do.
 There are plenty of food vendors but there are also spots for picnicking if you prefer to bring your own snacks.
 Facilities are available to host parties, and there are concerts and family-friendly activities throughout the summer.

-FIGMENT NYC’s summer-long projects include a mini golf course and Pavilion entitled “Cast and Place” on Governors Island!"
-Another favorite activity is the 12th Annual Jazz Age Lawn Party, which takes place July 10th-11th and sells out rather quickly, so be sure to get tickets early.
+FIGMENT NYC’s summer-long projects include a mini-golf course and Pavilion entitled “Cast and Place” on Governors Island!"
+Another favorite activity is the Annual Jazz Age Lawn Party, which takes place in July and sells out rather quickly, so be sure to get tickets early.
 If you ever wanted to spend time dressed like a 1920's flapper, this is your opportunity to take a trip back in time on Governors Island.
 The island also hosts music festivals, a unicycle festival, and many other events.
 However you don't need a special event to enjoy Governors Island, you can make a day out of picnicking on the island and taking a leisurely bike ride.
 If you don't have a bike. you can rent one on the island.
 If you do have a bike, they are allowed on the ferry at no charge, or you can rent a bike when you get to the island.

 Edited by Alison Lowenstein